Did you know? All Video & Audio API plans include a $100 free usage credit each month so you can build and test risk-free. View Plans ->

 Running the WebRTC demo application

-If you run the index.html file, then you will see the demo below:
+If you run the index.html file, you will see the initial application interface with a video element and the "Open camera" button ready for interaction.

 Next, click the Open camera button to display a video stream from the local camera.
 If you click the button, you will see the popup below that asks you to get access permission for your local camera.